Teyras/MT/text/chapters/110_analysis.md

 CPU cache exists to speed up accesses to frequently used areas of memory and it also helps during sequential reads of data (although most modern processors feature memory prefetchers whose influence is much larger in this case).
-Unfortunately, we have no control the content of the cache when the program is launching.
+Unfortunately, we have no control over the content of the cache when the program is launching.
 In addition, the cache is shared with other programs running on the machine, whose memory accesses cannot be controlled.
 Both of these facts make the time required for memory accesses less predictable, making the CPU cache a source of time measurement instability.

 Disk cache (or page cache) is a mechanism for improving the speed of accesses to external memory (e.g., a HDD or SSD).
 Especially for HDDs, random accesses can